gracehoober/react-jobly/README.md

+# Jobly is a fullstack application focused on listing companies and their open jobs.
+Features include:
+    Searching for jobs based on keywords or fragments.

-# Getting Started with Jobly's Front-end
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).